 "It will have you in hysterics" - this means when you cannot stop laughing.

 "I advise you..."

 "...gives a great account of..." - this means the book/film summarises or describes something very well.
 You can switch the word 'great' for a different adjective to give the phrase a different meaning.

 "...gives a remarkable performance as..." - this is normally used to talk about good acting by a particular person.

 "the plot was dull..." - this means the story line was boring.

-Here are some online instructions and forms for you and your students to complete on computer.
-But if you prefer to print out worksheets for the classroom, the instructions below will be better for you:
+If you prefer to print out worksheets for the classroom, the instructions below will be better for you:

 - Complete this worksheet with the most important information from the video and advice above.